shawna-tuli-silicon-valley/uci-ics-penn-medicine-global-radiation-oncology-analytics/README.md

 Q9: Patterns of Survivorship Care of Cervical Cancer Patients with or without HIV Infection in Botswana 2015-2022

+Paper available in Fall 2022.

 Source: /figures_and_tables/5_survivorship_care

 # 10.

 Q10: Delays in treatment initiation for cervical cancer patients with or without HIV infection in Botswana 2013-2019

+Paper available in Fall 2022.
 ___________________________________________________________________________________________________________________________________________________________________

 <img width="853" alt="Screen Shot 2021-10-08 at 7 57 52 AM" src="https://user-images.githubusercontent.com/19508013/136579075-a17e6d7d-5f47-4ea9-97f6-92517af51741.png">